bedirhanssaglam/bedirhanssaglam/README.md

 - 👋 Hi, I’m Bedirhan,
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m Flutter developer at Zalisoft.
 - 📫 How to reach me bedirhansaglam270@gmail.com